venkyiyer/visual_odometry/README.md

 ## 🔜 Coming Soon

-- **3D Reconstruction Module**: Integration of pose and depth for complete 3D reconstruction
+- **3D Reconstruction Module**: Integration of pose and depth for complete 3D reconstruction (28/01/2025)
-- **Pre-trained Models**: Ready-to-use models for different surgical settings
+- **Pre-trained Models**: Ready-to-use models for different surgical settings (29/01/2025)
 - **Enhanced Documentation**: More detailed tutorials and API documentation

-- **Benchmark Results**: Comprehensive evaluation on various surgical datasets
+## ❓ FAQ

+**Q: Will the training dataset for CycleVO be released?**
+A: No, the training dataset for CycleVO will not be released to the public.
+However, we will release the pre-trained model weights.

+**Q: Where can I find the Hamlyn Dataset?**
+A: The Hamlyn Dataset can be accessed [here](https://unizares-my.sharepoint.com/personal/recasens_unizar_es/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Frecasens%5Funizar%5Fes%2FDocuments%2FDoctorado%2FEndo%2DDepth%2Dand%2DMotion%2FOpen%20access%20files%2Fhamlyn%5Fdata&ga=1).

+**Q: Where can I find the EndoSLAM Dataset?**
+A: The EndoSLAM Dataset can be accessed [here](https://github.com/CapsuleEndoscope/EndoSLAM).

 ## 🤝 Contributing